ruby-concurrency/concurrent-ruby/doc/promises.out.md

 scheduled.value                          # => 1
 ```

-It can be used in the chain as well, where the delay is counted form a moment
+It can be used in the chain as well, where the delay is counted from the moment
 its parent resolves.
-Therefore following future will be resolved in 0.2 seconds.
+Therefore, the following future will be resolved in 0.2 seconds.

 ```ruby
 future = Concurrent::Promises.